 During the year, parents or carers will be invited to their child's Parents' Evening.
-Over the last twelve months we've moved to an online system for Parent's Evening in order to provide parents with the maximum flexibility and remove any potential barriers to attendance.
+We use an online system for Parent's Evening in order to provide parents with the maximum flexibility and remove any potential barriers to attendance.

 Whilst we encourage two-way communication throughout the year, this is an excellent opportunity for parents or carers to meet with a variety of teachers to discuss their child's progress and any issues or concerns they may have.
-The online booking system for appointments can be accessed via the parent link on the Clyst Vale website or by visiting the following address https://cvcc.parentseveningsvstem.co.uk
+The online booking system for appointments can be accessed via the MCAS (My Child At School) web-app or the Android / IOS versions.

-If you ever experience any difficulties accessing EduLink booking system, then please contact your Head of Year.
+If you ever experience any difficulties accessing MCAS or other College systems, then please contact Student Services, studentservices@clystvale.org